mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

   in a future article on common tasks in Go.
 - `log`\
   This provides simple logging.
-  This package is described in more detail in the "Logging" section below.
+  This package is described in the "Logging" section below.
 - `math`\
-  This provides many math functions.
+  This provides many math functions including ones for logarithms and trigonometry.
 - `mime`\
   This provides functions to encode and decode multimedia formats.
 - `net`\